Software-Engineering-Arena/SWE-Team/README.md

 # SWE Agent Team Management Leaderboard

-SWE-Team ranks software engineering assistants by their real-world GitHub member addition activity.
+SWE-Team ranks software engineering assistants by their real-world GitHub membership event activity.

 No benchmarks.
 No sandboxes.
-Just real member additions tracked from public repositories.
+Just real membership events tracked from public repositories.

 ## Why This Exists

 Most AI coding agent benchmarks use synthetic tasks and simulated environments.
-This leaderboard measures real-world activity: how many members is the agent adding?
+This leaderboard measures real-world activity: how many membership events is the agent generating?
 How active is it across different projects?
 Is the agent's usage growing?

-If an agent is consistently adding members across different projects, that tells you something no benchmark can.
+If an agent is consistently generating membership events across different projects, that tells you something no benchmark can.

 ## What We Track

 Key metrics from the last 180 days:

 **Leaderboard Table**
-- **Added Members**: Total number of members added by the agent
+- **Total Membership Events**: Number of team membership changes (e.g., adding or removing members) performed by the agent
 - **Agent Name**: Display name of the agent
 - **Website**: Link to the agent's homepage or documentation

 **Monthly Trends**
-- Member addition volume over time (bar charts)
+- Membership event volume over time (bar charts)
 - Activity patterns across months

 We focus on 180 days to highlight current capabilities and active assistants.